-COVID-19's known and unknown impact on earnings, costs, employees, supply chains, customers and other stakeholders, as well as other business matters, may be material for the Issuer, and may have a material impact on the Issuer's gross earnings, net earnings and other business matters.
-Environmental, social and governance factors may also impact the Issuer's operations in the near future.
+COVID-19's known and unknown impact on earnings, costs, employees, supply chains, customers and other stakeholders, as well as other business matters, may be material for the Issuer, and may have a material impact on the Issuer's gross earnings, net earnings and other business matter Environmental, social and governance factors may also impact the Issuer operations in the near future. rs. r's